- Chart

 Overview

-The SPDRu00ae FTSE International Government Inflation-Protected Bond ETF (WIP) seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the FTSE International Government Inflation-Linked Securities Index.
-It focuses on investing in inflation-protected government bonds from developed countries outside the United States.
-Asset allocation is primarily in sovereign inflation-linked bonds, aiming for diversification across these nations.
+The SPDRu00ae FTSE International Government Inflation-Protected Bond ETF (WIP) seeks to track the performance of the FTSE International Government Inflation-Protected Bond Index.
+It focuses on government-issued inflation-protected bonds from developed and emerging markets outside the United States.
+The investment strategy involves holding a diversified portfolio of these bonds to provide investors with exposure to global inflation-linked debt.

 Reputation and Reliability

-State Street is a well-established and reputable issuer with a long track record in the ETF market.
+State Street Global Advisors (SSGA) is the issuer, a highly reputable and reliable global asset manager with a long history and extensive experience in the ETF market.

 Management Expertise